Didn't receive expected email from Adobe

 support@adobe.com

-For more information on bulk and junk email folders, check with your mail administrator or your email program's Help files.
+For more information about bulk and junk email folders, contact your mail administrator or check your email program's Help documents.

 Turn off spam blockers

 Adobe's email system does not work with some anti-spam software, such as those that use autoresponse or challenge methods to block unwanted email.
-Temporarily disable the software and wait for the email to arrive.
+To fix this, temporarily disable the software and wait for the email to arrive.

-If your organization has a spam appliance or application, ensure that it is configured to allow email from Adobe and Amazon Web Services.
+If your organization uses a spam appliance or application, ensure it's configured to allow email from Adobe and Amazon Web Services.

 Note:

-On many email servers, if you marked an email from Adobe as spam, all future Adobe emails automatically direct to your spam folder.
+On many email servers, marking an Adobe email as spam causes the server to automatically direct all future Adobe emails to the spam folder.

 Add the Adobe.com email domain to your address book

-When the Adobe.com domain is in your address book, you can receive email messages from Adobe.
+Adding the Adobe.com domain to your address book ensures you can receive email messages from Adobe.

 Check your email security settings

-Sometimes, a High security setting for your email blocks email messages from Adobe.
-Adjust your setting to Medium or Medium-High.
+Sometimes, a high-security setting for your email can block messages from Adobe.
+Adjust your setting to Medium or Medium-High to ensure you receive them.

 Check with your email administrator

-If you have not received the email from Adobe, check with your mail administrator about your server's available disk space; it could be full.
-It's also possible that your email administrator should add Adobe's mail server to your company's allowlist, using the following IP addresses and subnets:
+If you haven’t received the email from Adobe, ask your mail administrator to check if your server’s disk space is full.
+Additionally, your email administrator may need to add Adobe’s mail server to your company’s allowlist using the following IP addresses and subnets:

 • 64.18.0.0/20